Engineering Management

 Associate Chair of Undergraduate Studies in Engineering Management.
 Packaging engineering, operations, productivity, total quality management, packaging systems design, environmental aspects of packaging, and statistical process control.

-Joan Barker Schuman, Associate Teaching Professor
+Joan Barker Schuman, Teaching Professor

 PHD University of Southern Mississippi